 Insider Buys VOXX International's Shares

-VOXX International Inc (NASDAQ:VOXX) was trading 2.2% higher from the previous closing price.
-A Form 4 filing filed with the SEC on Wednesday, September 23 showed that Kahli Beat bought 20,000 shares at an average price of $7.74.
-The transaction moved the executive's stake in VOXX International Inc. to 3,982,370 shares.
+A Form 4 filing filed with the SEC on Friday, September 25 showed that Kahli Beat bought 20,000 shares of VOXX International Inc (NASDAQ:VOXX) at an average price of $7.60.
+The transaction moved the executive's stake in VOXX International Inc. to 4,022,370 shares.
+Shares of VOXX International rose by 1.2% from the previous closing price.

 The Importance of Insider Transactions